FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Experimental Results

 \subsection{Zero-shot Action Recognition Results}

-We compare the zero-shot performance of FitCLIP and different baselines using two popular action recognition datasets: Moments in Time and UCF101.
-Here, we describe the results and provide our analysis.\\
+We compare the zero-shot performance of FitCLIP and different baselines using two popular action recognition datasets.
+We describe the results and provide our analysis.

-\textbf{Analysis on Moments in Time.} Table \ref{tab:mit-results} summarizes the zero-shot results in the moments in time dataset.
+\textbf{Analysis on Moments in Time.} \Cref{tab:mit-results} summarizes the zero-shot results in the moments in time dataset.
 To establish a reference point, we also report VATT~\cite{vatt}, the state-of-the-art using full supervision.
 In this dataset, FitCLIP outperforms both baselines, CLIP and Frozen, by a significant margin.
-It is noteworthy that CLIP, without seeing video data at training time, still outperforms Frozen by $11\%$ at Top 5 accuracy.
-Despite CLIP's good performance, we observe that FitCLIP further improves performance by $4.3\%$ (Top 5) setting a new state-of-the-art in this dataset.
-While FitCLIP achieves outstanding zero-shot results, a \eg $44.6\%$ top-five accuracy, there is still an ample gap with respect to approaches that leverage supervision from the target dataset.\\
+It is noteworthy that CLIP, without seeing video data at training time, still outperforms Frozen by $11\%$ at top-5 accuracy.
+Despite CLIP's good performance, we observe that FitCLIP further improves performance by $4.3\%$ (top-5) setting a new state-of-the-art in this dataset.
+While FitCLIP achieves outstanding zero-shot results, a \eg{} $44.6\%$ top-5 accuracy, there is still an ample gap with respect to approaches that leverage supervision from the target dataset.

-\textbf{Analysis on UCF101.} Table \ref{tab:ucf101-results} shows the results on the UCF101 zero-shot benchmark.
-In this dataset, for Top 1 accuracy, CLIP slightly outperforms FitCLIP.
-Nevertheless, all other findings remain consistent: a not-so-large gap between the best zero-shot and supervised approaches and Frozen under-performing with respect to CLIP-based methods.
-Although FitCLIP outperforms CLIP at Top 5 accuracy, we attribute their close performance (when looking at both Top 1 and Top 5) due to the characteristics of UCF101, which contains a lot of common actions, including many sport-related actions.
-These types of actions often appear in photographs, and chances are, they are well-represented in the WIT dataset used to train the CLIP model.
+\textbf{Analysis on UCF101.} \Cref{tab:ucf101-results} shows the results on the UCF101 zero-shot benchmark.
+FitCLIP outperforms CLIP at Top 5 accuracy and sligthly underperforms at Top 1.
+All the findings remain consistent: a not-so-large gap between the best zero-shot and supervised approaches and Frozen under-performing with respect to CLIP-based methods.
+We attribute FitCLIP and CLIP close performance (when looking at both top-1 and top-5) due to the characteristics of UCF101, which contains a lot of common actions, including many sport-related actions.
+These types of actions often appear in photographs, and chances are, they are well-represented in CLIP training set.